 I believe the answer is less about the innate hardware they were born with and more about their software—the operating system their brains use to interact with the world.
 There are two methods you can use to approach a difficult problem: You can either reason by analogy or by first principles.
-And I believe first principles reasoning is the behavior that the world's greatest thinkers, and most innovative organizations, have in common.
+I believe first principles reasoning is the behavior that the world's greatest thinkers and most innovative organizations have in common.
 But you don’t have to be an inventor or an entrepreneur to benefit from this approach to problem-solving.
 It applies to product managers, designers, and marketers too.
 In this article, we’ll explore what first principles reasoning is, why it’s important, and how you can practically implement it into your workflow.
-First, let's start by examing the antithesis of the first principles way of thinking.
+First, let's start by examining the antithesis of the first principles of thinking.

 When we reason from analogy, we turn to conventional wisdom, our past experience, and what other people have done.
 Then we come to our conclusions based on those inputs.
 Essentially, we copy what other people have done with slight variations and incremental improvements.
 This is the normal thought process that we all use throughout our day.
 Google Ventures Partner Ken Norton calls this “10% thinking” because it leads to incremental, 10% improvements.
 And he offers a compelling example from history to show how it works: